Frequentist inference: The statistical philosophy of frequentism

 Frequentism is the study of probability with the assumption that results occur with a given frequency over some period of time or with repeated sampling.
 As such, frequentist analysis must be formulated with consideration to the assumptions of the problem frequentism attempts to analyze.
 This requires looking into whether the question at hand is concerned with understanding variety of a statistic or locating the true value of a statistic.
 The difference between these assumptions is critical for interpreting a hypothesis test.
-The next paragraph elaborates on this.

 There are broadly two camps of statistical inference, the epistemic approach and the epidemiological approach.
 The epistemic approach is the study of variability; namely, how often do we expect a statistic to deviate from some observed value.
 The epidemiological approach is concerned with the study of uncertainty; in this approach, the value of the statistic is fixed but our understanding of that statistic is incomplete.
 For concreteness, imagine trying to measure the stock market quote versus evaluating an asset's price.
 The stock market fluctuates so greatly that trying to find exactly where a stock price is going to be is not useful: the stock market is better understood using the epistemic approach, where we can try to quantify its fickle movements.
 Conversely, the price of an asset might not change that much from day to day: it is better to locate the true value of the asset rather than find a range of prices and thus the epidemiological approach is better.
 The difference between these approaches is non-trivial for the purposes of inference.

 For the epistemic approach, we formulate the problem as if we want to attribute probability to a hypothesis.
 This can only be done with Bayesian statistics, where the interpretation of probability is straightforward because Bayesian statistics is conditional on the entire sample space, whereas frequentist testing is concerned with the whole experimental design.
 Frequentist statistics is conditioned not on solely the data but also on the experimental design.
 In frequentist statistics, the cutoff for understanding the frequency occurrence is derived from the family distribution used in the experiment design.
 For example, a binomial distribution and a negative binomial distribution can be used to analyze exactly the same data, but because their tail ends are different the frequentist analysis will realize different levels of statistical significance for the same data that assumes different probability distributions.
 This difference does not occur in Bayesian inference.
 For more, see the likelihood principle, which frequentist statistics inherently violates.